elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 Try adding `padding` to all the CSS selectors at the same time using VSCode commands.

+# Renaming HTML Tags

+You can use the above strat when it comes toi editing repetitive code, however if you are dealing specifically with `HTML`, then add the extension [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag) to be even faster

+This will automagically rename the closing tag when you edit the opening tag.

 # Cutting

 If you want to move a line of code, the traditional way to do it is